joinditto/vanilla-timely-plugin/example/README.md

 npm install
 ```

-No go to the example folder and install the packages required.
+Now go to the example folder and install the packages required.

 ```
 cd example